- 30 Jul

 Single Debtor Invoice Finance Price

-The single debtor invoice finance quote we found them was for recourse factoring with the following price:
+The single debtor invoice finance quote we found was for recourse factoring with the following price:

-• Service charge: 1% of invoice value - with no minimum fees.
+- Service charge: 1% of invoice value - with no minimum fees.
 Minimum fees kick in when a client fails to meet a minimum level of required turnover.
-In this case, there were no minimums, meaning that our client doesn't have to worry about reaching any threshold turnover levels.
+In this case, there were no minimums, meaning that our client didn't have to worry about reaching any threshold turnover levels.

 An Example Of The Cost Of Factoring An Invoice